X

 Did you know we all have a distinct “Money Personality”??

 Yep – we do!
-And in this episode, we’re giving you the complete lowdown so you can identify which one is YOUR personality (and what it says about your money habits!), as well as practical tips to improve your bank balance, make your Super work harder and build a nestegg for your retirement that won’t cost you “an arm and a leg” to set up!
+And in this episode, we’re giving you the complete lowdown so you can identify YOUR personality (and what it says about your money habits), as well as practical tips to improve your bank balance, make your super work harder, and build a nestegg for retirement that won’t cost an arm and a leg to set up!

-We cover a lot of ground in this ep, like… the psychology of money, the best way to tackle debt and simple (but effective) money hacks to get your money working harder.
-You can see exactly what we cover further below.
+We cover a lot of ground in this episode, like the psychology of money, the best way to tackle debt, and simple (but effective) money hacks to get your money working harder.

 EVEN BETTER, Effie gives us some exclusive insights from her new book, “Ditch the Debt and Get Rich” that’ll have you on track to earning a passive income & tweaking your spending habits like a pro!

-Psst… bonus points up for grabs if you can guess Ben’s money personality! 🤣
+Psst…bonus points if you can guess Ben’s money personality! 🤣

 Effie’s Books